Thermal Insulation in France 2026: Complete Guide

 Thermal insulation is the primary lever for reducing energy consumption and heating bills.
 In France, the building sector accounts for nearly 45% of final energy consumption and 27% of CO2 emissions.

 A poorly insulated home is like a thermal sieve: heat escapes in winter and enters in summer, forcing you to overconsume to maintain acceptable comfort.
+After insulation, the next biggest lever is heating equipment — see our heat pump guide for the highest-impact upgrade after insulation.

 Did you know?
 A non-insulated house can lose up to 30% of its heat through the roof, 25% through the walls and 15% through the windows.